 - Certified Speaking Professional (CSP) – an earned designation from NSA, the National Speakers Association based on professional education and experience.

 - Speaker Hall of Fame (CPAE) – the Council of Peers Award for Excellence, bestowed by the Hall of Fame Board of Governors within NSA.

 - The Cavett Award – named for the founder of NSA, Cavett Robert.
 Given for a lifetime of unselfish service to the speaking industry in the spirit of its founder.

-I have had the great honor to receive all of these awards in my 31 years of professional speaking.
-And, this past weekend, I was honored by a group of veteran speakers at the “Veteran Speakers Retreat” with the award called:
+I have had the great honor to receive all of these awards in my 40 years of professional speaking.
+And, a few years ago, I was honored by a group of veteran speakers at the “Veteran Speakers Retreat” with the award called:

 - “Legends of the Speaking Profession” – for a career of “creativity, improvisation, risk-taking and willingness to share.”

 It is a great affirmation of my contributions bestowed by the people I’ve known and admired these many years.
 Frankly, I’m a bit uncomfortable with the word “Legend” applied to me but grateful nonetheless.

 Other “Legends” include: NSA’s first president, Bill Gove, Charles “Tremendous” Jones, Cavett Robert, Jeanne Robertson, Larry Wilson, Don Hutson, Norman Vincent Peale, Earl Nightingale, Joe Batten and Dr. Ken McFarland plus around 30 more.

 My wife, Paula, and I attended the Retreat in Hagerstown, MD, where by coincidence I had been the keynote speaker last year for the Chamber of Commerce’s 80th Anniversary Banquet.